readysetmark/WealthPulse/Readme.md

 - [x] Can I get rid of the list comprehension?
 - [ ] Can I clean it up so the balance query function is just sub-function calls?
 - [ ] Clean up computeCommodityValues (get rid of side-effects)

+Portfolio
+- [ ] Overall portfolio return and per investment
+- [ ] Expected T3s/T5s to receive for last year (ie had distribution)
+	- I should be able to get this with a register report query

+Expenses
+- [ ] Average in last 3 months, in last year
+- [ ] Burn rate - using last 3 months expenses average, how long until savings is gone?
+- [ ] Top Expenses over last period

+Charts
+- [ ] Income Statement chart (monthly, over time)

 Command Bar Enhancements
 - [ ] Add paramters: